FengyiQuan/chord-file-sharing/README.md

 Remote Procedure Calls) for communication between nodes, enhancing the efficiency and maintainability of the system.This Java application is a Chord Ring Management System that allows users to interact with a Chord distributed hash table ( DHT) ring.
 The system provides various commands for uploading files, joining or creating a ring, printing the finger table, listing stored files and their corresponding keys, downloading files, and displaying node information.
+For more information, please refer to the [Chord Paper](https://github.com/FengyiQuan/chord-file-sharing/blob/main/chord.pdf).

 ## Table of Contents